 Methods

+Start with site description (did you have this up above?)

 Seed collection traps were placed at the base of RM trees with a diameter at breast height (DBH) greater than 10 cm in nutrient manipulated mid-aged stands in Bartlett Experimental Forest.
 I utilized Hughes et al. (1987) seed trap design and selected 5 RM per treatment plot.
 RM were chosen by meeting DBH requirement and having a visible canopy from the forest floor.
 I chose RM with a visible canopy because it may increase likelihood of seeds falling directly into seed trap.
 I placed seed traps 0.25 meters off the ground to discourage predation and beneath the visible RM canopy (Hughes et al. 1987).

-When fewer than 5 RM were found in the treatment plot, I chose RM inside the 20m buffer area outside of the main treatment area.
+When fewer than 5 RM were found in the treatment plot, I chose RM inside the 20m buffer area outside of the measurement area.
 Selected buffer trees were initially tagged with orange flagging tape and then retagged using a more permanent metal tree tag.
 DBH of all trees was measured during collection of seeds from the traps.
 I collected seeds after a heavy rain storm with lots of wind and placed the seeds and all other fallen debris into individually labeled gallon plastic bags.

 Seed traps were deployed June 9th and 11th.
 Collection of seeds occurred after two weeks of deployment.
 All leaf litter debris was removed and all collected seeds were placed in 5 Duro paper bags and placed in the oven at 60 degrees Celsius overnight.
 Seeds were counted and weighed the following day to quantify RM seed production and mass.
-I tested viability by using a “squeeze method” which included pinching the seeds between my finger and determining if > 50% of the seed cavity was filled with a seed.
+I tested viability by pinching the seeds to determine if the seed cavity was filled with a seed.
 Seeds will be considered viable when the embryo fills 50% or more of the seed cavity.

 After seeds were processed, all seeds were placed in small envelopes and labeled with the corresponding seed trap and RM tag number.